yebenbenben/blog/content/thinking/MCMC.md

 **We noticed that the $\frac{\partial{U}}{\partial{q}}$ is the gradient of negative logrithm of the target density $\pi(q)$, that is the direction we try to explore our $q$ space.**

 ### Hamiltonian Markov Transition and Metropolis Hasting Criteria
-- For a point on phase space, we sample from the conditional distribution over the momentum as $p \sim \pi(p)$.
+- For a point on phase space, we sample from the conditional distribution over the momentum as `$p \sim \pi(p)$`.

-- We explore $(q, p)$ by integration Hamilton's equation for some time.
+- We explore `$(q, p)$` by integration Hamilton's equation for some time.
 Then we return to the target parameter space by projecting away the momentum.

-Technically, with no integration error $H$ will be constant after the integration.
-Therefore, the movement to $(p, q)$ with a different probability density is accomplished only by the first step in an HMC iterations.
-However, this replacement of $p$ can change the probability density by large amount so when we look at in terms of $q$ only, it produces a different potential energy.
+Technically, with no integration error `$H$` will be constant after the integration.
+Therefore, the movement to `$(p, q)$` with a different probability density is accomplished only by the first step in an HMC iterations.
+However, this replacement of `$p$`can change the probability density by large amount so when we look at in terms of `$q$` only, it produces a different potential energy.

-Due to integration error, $H_0$ will not be the same as $H_1$ thus we add Metropolis Hasting Criteria to reject those projection that is not converging to $H_0$
+Due to integration error, `$H_0$` will not be the same as `$H_1$` thus we add Metropolis Hasting Criteria to reject those projection that is not converging to `$H_0$`

 ### Hamilton Equation Integration Through LeapFrog